spiceai/cookbook/scylladb/README.md

 ## Step 7.
 Cleanup

+First stop the running Spice runtime (in the terminal where `spice run` is active) with `Ctrl+C`.

-To stop and remove the ScyllaDB container:
+Then stop and remove the ScyllaDB container:

 ```bash
 docker stop scylladb